 Hampi is a very touristy town, and it’s quite out of the way, so prices there get a little bit hiked up – especially right at the height of the tourist season.
 I visited in mid March, as the hot season was kicking in and the tourist season was winding down, so it was easier to get deals.

 Whilst I was in Hampi, I kept track of everything I spent so that I could give you an idea of what things cost here.
 On top of travel costs, this is a bit of a mini Hampi guide, with some of my best advice about sightseeing and where to stay.
 I hope you find it useful!

-Update: This post was written in April 2016, all prices are in Indian Rupees and were correct at the time of writing.
+Update: This post was written in April 2016 for my India travel costs series.
+All prices are in Indian Rupees and were correct at the time of writing.
 They may have changed slightly since then.

 Bus from Mopsa, Goa to Hampi – ₹1150 a/c sleeper*